© 2023 Tennessee Courts System

-The Court Improvement Program Work Group is a statewide multi-disciplinary group appointed by the Supreme Court to review and address issues of safety, permanency and well-being for children and families in the child welfare system.
-A sub-committee of the Work Group, the Law Committee, meets monthly to review state laws, rules and policies affecting children and families.
+The Court Improvement Program Multidisciplinary Task Force is a statewide multi-disciplinary group appointed by the Supreme Court to review and address issues of safety, permanency and well-being for children and families in the child welfare system.

 If you would like further information on the Court Improvement Program, please contact: